Duet (1994 film): Production

 The film is based on the 1990 French film Cyrano de Bergerac, which itself was based on the 1897 play of the same name by Edmond Rostand, which was about a swashbuckler who is self-conscious about his long nose and feels his love will go unrequited.
-When the girl he loves gets infatuated with a dasher, he helps him by pouring his emotions in poems soaked in love.
 In Duet, the hero's ungainly nose was replaced by his girth.
-This was the first film of actor Prakash Raj in Tamil as the antagonist.
+Ramesh Aravind approached Balachander about acting in the film, and although Balachander initially refused, he gave in as Aravind as adamant.
+This was the first film of Prakash Raj in Tamil.
 In remembrance, he named his production house Duet Movies.
 Saran was one of the assistant directors in the film.
+Although the film's storyline is set in Chennai, 90% of the film was shot predominantly in and around Bheemunipatnam, Srikakulam, Vizianagaram, Araku Valley, Rayagada and Vishakhapatnam yet the remaining 10% of portions were shot in Chennai as well.